How Much Does It Cost To Build A Home Addition?

 A kitchen addition costs between $25,100 to $43,400 on average, while an upscale kitchen can cost $100,000 or more.
 The lower price describes a standard 10x10 kitchen with fixtures that are low- to mid-range.
 The upper price encompasses higher-priced appliances and larger square footage.
 When you move into the area of gourmet kitchens, the increase in cost is mostly on high-end appliances, countertops, and fixtures.

 Cost To Add A Second Story

-Building a second story over a garage can cost even more if the garage is detached and the existing foundation isn’t of a high enough quality to support a second floor.
+Building a second story over a garage costs more if the garage is detached and the existing foundation isn’t of a high enough quality to support a second floor.